crmaykish/Pixel-Poker/README.md

 ## Architecture Ideas
 - Combine collections of commands instead of having to attach every one separately, e.g. all buttons will have an update handler and a clicked callback.
+- Need a good way to trigger sounds from all over the application
+    - Don't want it in the gamestate
+    - Register sounds to UI events
+        - Doesn't solve non-UI sounds
+    - Sounds need to be playable when gamestate changes
+    - Maybe a combination of sound-playing event handlers is enough?
+    - How about music?
+Register a sound command to the gamestate? have it call it during update()?
+    - Maximum dependency injection
+    - Is it ok to have sounds on UI events and from the game state?
+Any potential for conflict?
+    - Or tie them all to scenes?
+Haven't really done anything with scenes yet

+    - Start with onclick sound effects
+    - Then register sound events to the gamestate

 ## Bugs